Skip to main content

 Proclamation Request Guidelines

-Proclamations are issued by the Office of the Governor.
-They may recognize a day, week or month.
+Proclamations are ceremonial documents issued by the Office of the Governor.
+They may recognize a day, week, or month.
 The goal of a proclamation is to honor, celebrate, or create awareness of an event or significant issue.

 Guidelines

-1. All proclamations must be submitted with at least a 30-day notice to allow for the approval process and the production of the document itself.
+1. Proclamations must be submitted with at least 45-days notice to allow for the approval process and the production of the document.
+The Governor’s Office is unable to grant any requests made outside of this time frame.

 Content of a Proclamation

-1. Proclamations for individuals or businesses will not be accepted.
+1. Proclamations meant to recognize an individual, business, or organization will not be accepted.

 2. Proclamations must not be used in whole or as part of an advertisement or commercial promotion.